 Pricing

-It seems like getting a price for an AIB GPU is getting rarer and rarer.
-Fortunately, ASUS does provide an MSRP even though it is a bit high.
-This STRIX card is priced at $630, costing $80 over the RX 6760 XT’s $550 MSRP.
+It appears that obtaining a cost for an AIB GPU is becoming more and more uncommon.
+Luckily, ASUS does offer an MSRP even though it is somewhat expensive.
+This STRIX card has a price tag of $630, which is $80 more than the RX 6760 XT’s $550 MSRP.

 Design